captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I think most New Yorkers are.
 ---
 ## ROBYN:
 I think actually there are a lot of straight people in New York.
 ---
 ## SHARON:
-I ldssed a girl once in college.
+I kissed a girl once in college.
 (Beat.)
 I'm sorry.
 I'm nervous.

+14

 ---
 ## ROBYN:
 Why are you nervous?
 ---
 ## SHARON:
 I mean.
 A roommate!
 I've never had a roommate.
-(This is an admission offailure:)
+(This is an admission offailure.9
 I'm fifty-four years old.
 A roommate!
 ---
 ## ROBYN:
 It's okay.
 You'll save money.

 ---
 ## SHARON:
 No, I know!
 I know.
 I definitely